• Home

 Foodie forums let me in on the secret about how to cook chuck eye steak that is just as tasty as ribeye and a whole lot cheaper.
 Thus its nickname “The Poor Man’s Ribeye.”

 Since it isn’t a cut that requires the slow cooker I decided to try a restaurant-style steak recipe using the oven.
-Preparing your chuck eye steak with a hot iron skillet and an oven makes this budget meat cut taste like a cut above the rest!
+Preparing your chuck eye steak with a hot cast iron pan and an oven makes this budget meat cut taste like a cut above the rest!

 Chuck Eye Steak Recipe Ingredients